itu-itis25-yucem21/lazydocker-presentation/README.md

 ```bash
 lazydocker
 ```
-(Note: If the command is not found, you can run it via ~/.local/bin/lazydocker)
+(Note: If the command is not found, you can run it via `bash ~/.local/bin/lazydocker`)
 ## 5. Expected Output
 Once executed, you should see an interactive terminal interface with the following sections:
 * **Containers:** List of running services (`yzv322e-log-generator`, `yzv322e-redis-cache`, `yzv322e-web-server`).